cabouman/xcal/docs/source/specmodel.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 With the source spectra generated, configure the X-ray sources by defining their voltages and other parameters.
+The process involves two principal steps:

+1. Configure source model with Reflection_Source by pass two continuous parameters, voltages and takeoff_angle, which
+should be a tuple (init value, min, max).
+Note that min and max set to None means that we do not need to optimize
+this paramter.

+2. Reflection source are an interpolation-based model, use set_src_spec_list to set up a list of simulation source
+spectra with corresponding source voltages.

+Notice that, reflection source always have a single takeoff angle but many different source voltage, by setting
+single_takeoff_angle to True can make sure all takeoff angle would are the same for different instance of
+Reflection_Source.

 .. code-block:: python

-    from some_module import Reflection_Source  # Replace with the actual import statement
+    from xspec.models import Reflection_Source  # Replace with the actual import statement

     sources = [Reflection_Source(voltage=(voltage, None, None), takeoff_angle=(25, 5, 45), single_takeoff_angle=True)
                for voltage in voltage_list]